 1. Strengthen your weak ties

 Finding time for the people on your immediate team is the easy part.
-So, start with the harder work of strengthening connection with “outer circles” or “weak ties.”
-A network of weak ties is the foundation for a sense of community and belonging, creating a culture of familiarity for new hires—and it will naturally evolve into “strong ties” and friendships over time.
+Start with the harder work of strengthening connection with “outer circles” or “weak ties.”
+A network of weak ties is the foundation for fostering a sense of community and belonging and creating a culture of familiarity for new hires — and it will naturally evolve into “strong ties” and friendships over time.

 Invest in random connections across org charts and hierarchies.
 Tools such as Donut can foster connection between assorted groups of people and build 1:1 ties.
 Ideally, these conversations are just that—without agendas or business-related conversation.